DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 ### Add an AI Assistant to Grid

-The following image displays page with `DxGrid` and `DxAIChat` components implemented in this example:
+The following image displays a page with `DxGrid` and `DxAIChat` components implemented in this example:

 ![Blazor Grid and Integrated AI Assistant](images/data-grid.png)